What You’ll Learn

 Overview of Risks Associated With Secondaries Investing

 Private equity secondaries can present a compelling opportunity, but it's essential for advisors to recognize the inherent risks across asset classes.
-Like other private market strategies, secondary funds often acquire illiquid stakes in private companies, most likely resulting in illiquidity or more limited liquidity compared to public markets.
+Like other private market strategies, secondary funds often acquire illiquid stakes in private companies, which most likely results in illiquidity or more limited liquidity compared to public markets.

 Furthermore, the future performance of the underlying portfolio companies is not assured, meaning investors could experience partial or total capital loss.
 While secondary investments typically offer shorter durations, they may still face liquidity challenges, particularly if market demand for specific fund managers declines.
 Additionally, investors in fund-of-funds or specialized secondary funds must navigate two layers of general partners, which may introduce extra fees and expenses.